What to Do in TribecaNovember 1, 2018 - by City Guide

-The Tribeca Film Festival, chaired by actor and longtime Tribeca resident Robert De Niro, draws the leading lights of the film industry and highlights lower Manhattan's cultural vitality.
-The 12th annual edition will be held April 17–28, 2013, with the popular Tribeca Family Festival Street Fair slated for the final day, Sunday, April 28.
-It will take place along Greenwich Street, from Hubert to Chambers Street.
+Tribeca's greatest claim to fame is The Tribeca Film Festival, chaired by actor and longtime neighborhood resident Robert De Niro.
+This film fest draws the established and up-and-coming talent from the industry and highlights lower Manhattan's cultural vitality.
+The popular Tribeca Family Festival Street Fair takes place on the final day from Hubert to Chambers Street.

 A gorgeous green space with peaceful waterfront views, Rockefeller Park provides welcome respite overlooking the Hudson River.

 Just east of Tribeca is the municipal district of downtown Manhattan, the seat of the city government.
 City Hall offers free, guided tours of its extraordinary facilities, which were completed in 1812 and are still in use today.

 Ninja New York provides a two-for-one experience with both food and entertainment.
 The high-end Japanese fusion cuisine is served by waiters in ninja robes who also perform high-flying stunts and tricks.